-The aim of this Unit is to provide learners with opportunities to participate in a creative activity and to produce work for display.
+The aim of this Unit is to provide learners with opportunities to carry out creative activity using textiles.

 The Unit also provides a framework for learners to develop knowledge and skills for learning, skills for life and skills for work.